frederic-perez/AmE-dictionary/data/idioms.md

 __clear the air__
 __click with (one)__ __1__ To have a positive connection or friendly rapport with one, often quickly. __2__ To quickly resonate with one or a group. __3__ To make sense to one; to be able to be understood by one. _The tutor’s explanation of sine and cosine really clicked with me—I think I finally understand it now._
 __clickbait__ Online articles (especially on social media sites) that use provocative or intriguing headlines (often in combination with images) to drive traffic to the source. _I wouldn’t put too much faith in that article about “the one food no one should ever eat”—it’s probably just clickbait._
+__close as the bark to the tree__ As connected as is possible.
+Often used to describe a particularly intimate relationship or friendship. _Jenna and Elise are as close as the bark to the tree—I rarely see one without the other!_
 __close call__ :two::hammer:
 __close, but no cigar__ Close, but not enough to win or succeed.
 __cloud nine__